 kustomization.yaml- A kustomize resource file for loading the workshop definition.
 The Learning Center operator must be deployed before using this file.

 .dockerignore- List of files to ignore when building the workshop content into an image.

 .eduk8signore- List of files to ignore when downloading workshop content into the workshop environment at runtime.

 Key subdirectories and the files contained within them are:

 workshop- Directory under which your workshop files reside.

-workshop/modules.yaml- Configuration file with details of available modules which make up your workshop, and data variables for use in content.
+workshop/modules.yaml- Configuration file with details of available modules that make up your workshop and data variables for use in content.

-workshop/workshop.yaml- Configuration file which provides the name of the workshop, the list of active modules for the workshop, and any overrides for data variables.
+workshop/workshop.yaml- Configuration file that gives the name of the workshop, the list of active modules for the workshop, and any overrides for data variables.

 workshop/content- Directory under which your workshop content resides, including images to be displayed in the content.